Muhammed-fazil-k/EmojiConverter/README.md

 The code in this repository was inspired from [AnkitKiet/EmojiConverter - Release 1.15](https://github.com/AnkitKiet/EmojiConverter).
 We are very thankful to AnkitKiet.

-## Feature
+## Demo
-This library converts text to it's corresponding emoji .
+EmojiConverter library converts text to it's corresponding emoji .

 ![finaldemo](https://user-images.githubusercontent.com/60657039/129444769-961ac72c-85b2-41b5-b45d-aadd904349ce.gif)